 This can be different from other neurons that only fire when you, yourself, act.
-That is where the name comes from-the idea that these neurons mirror behavior outside yourself as though you are the one acting on that behavior.
+That is thought to be where the name comes from: the idea that these neurons mirror behavior outside yourself as though you were the one acting out that behavior.

-Where are mirror neurons located
+Where are mirror neurons located?

 How mirror neurons are used in psychology

-How mirror neurons and empathy are linked
+How mirror neurons and empathy may be linked

-The possible connection between mirror neurons and autism
+The possible connection between mirror neurons and autism spectrum disorder

 Practical applications of mirror neuron research